 For maps of each route and more information about the ArtPrize Walking Tours, pick up a copy of the Event Guide at the HUB or any Exhibition Center.

 ArtWalk is a three-mile group walking tour through the heart of downtown, and it’s a great way to kick off your weekend.
 Walkers are advised to bring drinking water and wear comfortable shoes.
 You can find more information about this annual sponsored event on the Events calendar.

 Take your bike* out to explore ArtPrize and avoid the hassle of parking!
 With nearly 1,000 bicycle parking spaces available throughout downtown Grand Rapids, you can almost always find a safe and convenient spot to lock up on the street, in a ramp, or in a lot.
 Spots are particularly prevalent around college campuses—GRCC, Ferris/KCAD, WMU, Cooley Law School, Douglas J Aveda Institute, GVSU—and all Grand Rapids museums.

 Furthermore, all DASH and Rapid buses are equipped with bike racks to make it easy to transfer your bike to and from ArtPrize.
 Read more about bringing your bicycle on the Rapid.

 ArtFitness Bike Tour

 ArtPrize is committed to connecting visitors with all abilities to the world of art.
-Of 169 venues, 129 are self-identified as being handicap accessible.
-ArtPrize advocates for venues to be physically accessible for all visitors.
+All of our Exhibition Centers meet Americans with Disabilities Act accessibility guidelines, and most participating venues are self-identified as handicap accessible.
+See all accessible Venues.